caryeun/adfpl/README.md

 Azure Private Link enables you to access Azure PaaS Services (for example, Azure Storage and SQL Database) and Azure hosted customer-owned/partner services over a private endpoint in your virtual network.
 Traffic between your virtual network and the service travels the Microsoft backbone network.
 Exposing your service to the public internet is no longer necessary.

-Refer to below link for more details
+Refer to below link for more details about Private Link:
  What is Azure Private Link?
  https://docs.microsoft.com/en-us/azure/private-link/private-link-overview